 The future of the nonprofit world lies with the next generation.
 That's why you might want to affiliate with the Young Nonprofit Professionals Network.

 YNPN is a networking organization for the younger generation of nonprofit leaders.
 There are YNPN chapters across the country with thousands of members.

 YNPN conducts research on leadership issues, takes part in relevant conferences and has alliances with many thought leaders.
 Several high profile foundations support YNPN.

 Although YNPN is not a job site per se, we all know that networking is at the heart of career success.
 Find a chapter near you and prepare to make connections face-to-face.

-Encore was built specifically for Baby Boomers, many of whom are now approaching retirement.
+Encore was explicitly built for Baby Boomers, many of whom are now approaching retirement.

 Retirement is not on the minds of many Boomers.
 They want a second act, preferably to do some social good.
 They may volunteer or find a job in a nonprofit organization.